campg2j003/JAWS-Script-for-Audacity/audacity_readme.txt

 If you redefine the numpad ENTER key and set JAWS to treat extended keys separately, both ENTER keys will be mapped to the typing keys ENTER.
 If you don't like this feature you can deactivate it by adding a semicolon on the lines for ENTER, NumPadEnter, and Control+ENTER in audacity.jkm and removing semicolons on the lines containing /* and */ before and after scripts Enter and CtrlEnter in audacity.jss.

-The script was developed with Audacity 2.0.3, 2.0.4, and 2.0.5 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13, 14, and 15 on a laptop running Windows 7 and 8.1.
+The script was developed with Audacity 2.0.3, 2.0.4, 2.0.5, 2.1.0 and JAWS 10.0.1178u on Windows XP SP3, and JAWS 13-16 on a laptop running Windows 7 and 8.1.
 It will probably work with any JAWS after 5.0, although the options for Audacity in Adjust JAWS Verbosity may not look very good.
 There is no specific Braille support at this time.

 Messages and string constants are in audacity.jsm facilitating translation.